Updated: 1st May 2021

 holly adds lovely splashes of blue against the grasses and the sand.

 There are plenty of cultivated varieties.
-In the photograph at the top of this page, the Eryngium is a cultivated variety (although I'm not sure of the name).
+In the photograph below, the Eryngium is a cultivated variety (although I'm not sure of the name).
 It's growing in a public garden.
-It had smaller flower heads than that growing by the coast in the two pictures above, but was very popular with bees and hoverflies.
+It had smaller flower heads than that growing wild by the coast, but was very popular with bees and hoverflies.

 If you wish to grow it in your garden, some varieties may be less susceptible to pests and diseases than others, so it’s worth checking.